FiveOs/Android-Customizer/README.md

 A revolutionary web-based platform that unifies Android kernel compilation with complete device management.
 This comprehensive tool transforms the entire Android customization workflow from kernel building to live device deployment, featuring real-time ADB/Fastboot operations, recovery management, and Magisk integration - all through an intuitive web interface designed for Windows platforms with WSL support.

-*Latest Update: July 09, 2025 - Historic Integration of Android CLI Tool with Web Platform*
+*Latest Update: July 20, 2025 - Professional UI Complete with Full Developer Experience*

 ## Features